hsm207/rasa_moodbot/README.md

 ![image](https://user-images.githubusercontent.com/2398765/141085389-c86fea0b-f8b4-4195-bd7a-7469961a72f5.png)

-The bug does not exist if only one domain file is used:
+Things work as expected if only one domain file is used:

 ```bash
 make check-notbug